ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   2. Copy the output beginning with `export` and paste it into your terminal to set the `KUBECONFIG` environment variable.

-3. Check to see if you already have an Ingress controller in your default namespace.
+3. Check to see whether you already have an Ingress controller in your default namespace.
 IBM Cloud Kubernetes Service supports one Ingress per namespace.
 If you already have one, you can update the existing Ingress configuration or use a different namespace.

   ```
   kubectl get ingress
   ```
   {: pre}

 4. Bind your instance of {{site.data.keyword.appid_short_notm}}.
-This creates a service key for the service instance.
+Binding creates a service key for the service instance.
 You can specify an existing service key by using the `-key` flag.

   ```
   ibmcloud ks cluster-service-bind --cluster <cluster_name_or_ID> --namespace <namespace> --service <App-ID_instance_name> [--key <service_instance_key>]